Weather & clothing

 A bit warmer than in Tokyo or Los Angeles.
 It sometimes rains but not strongly.

-With a thick jacket, and maybe a muffler or a knit cap would be enough.
+A thick jacket, and maybe with e a muffler or a knit cap would be enough.

 March - May